Management insights in Configuration Manager

 Open the Configuration Manager Console.

-Go to the Administration workspace and click on Management Insights.
+Go to the Administration workspace, expand Management Insights, and select All Insights.

-Double-click on the Management Insight Group Name you want to review.
-Or highlight it and click on Show Insights in the ribbon.
+Open the management insights group name you want to review.
+Select Show Insights in the ribbon.

 The following four tabs are available for review: